usaid-cs/yesterday-i-learned/random.md

 1. [IEDs are meant to strike mental suffering][reddit 54], not physical.
 1. [Antidepressant use is linked to significant rise in suicide rates][thefreethoughtproject].
 1. The Japanese believe that [three things: a sword, a bronze mirror, and a cashew][wikipedia 188] came from [瓊瓊杵尊][wikipedia 189], the Japanese Jesus.
-1. [*Immaculate conception*][wikipedia 190] refers to Mary being born sin-free, not the virgin birth of Jesus.
 1. Acai (Açaí) rhymes with Asahi.
 1. [Hanlon's_razor][wikipedia 191]: if an act can happen because someone is stupid, then it is okay to just assume it was that (stupidity).
 1. Ri Sol-ju, the wife of Kim Jong Un, looks a lot better than Kim Jong Un.